About Young Liberty for Law Reform (YLLR)

 Equality and Government Accountability

-- Current: YLLR volunteers are assisting Julian Burnside AO QC and a team of barristers to help commuters understand their rights when contesting on the spot myki fines.
+- August 2015 YLLR volunteers are assisting Julian Burnside AO QC and a team of barristers to help commuters understand their rights when contesting on the spot myki fines.
 You can read about this work in The Age.

 - September 2015: YLLR supervisor Matthew Albert and volunteer Dale Straughen published an article in Right Now magazine on the private use of drones and privacy laws